UWF Writing Lab's Online Writing Lab

 Virtual paper readers do not grade your paper.
 Like in-Lab paper readers, OWL readers read, thus supplying that second reader that all writers need.
 (Don’t let the paper reader be the first person to read your paper.
 You read the paper first; then send it to us!)

 The OWL Paper Reader will not provide line-by line corrections or detailed directive commentary.
-Instead, the reader will either highlight any features of your paper that need revising or answer any specific questions you have about the conventions of writing (grammar, punctuation, etc.).
+Instead, the reader will either identify any features of your paper that need revising or answer any specific questions you have about the conventions of writing (grammar, punctuation, etc.).
 Any highlighted features will be identified by name or with standard correction symbols.
-Go to the Standard Correction Symbols link for the explanation of these symbols and abbreviations or call the Writing Lab at (850) 474-2129.
+Go to the Standard Correction Symbols page under the Content eLearning Module for the explanation of these symbols and abbreviations, or call the Writing Lab at either 474-2129 or 474-2229 during our normal business hours.

 The paper is yours, so you may accept or reject the virtual paper reader’s recommended changes.